…..THE SHORTEST DAY OF THE YEAR!

 Winter officially arrives at 8:02 A.M.
 PST.

 the first wireless telegraph message was exchanged between Canada and England, via Newfoundland.

 On this day in 1908, television visionary Sylvester ‘Pat’ Weaver was born in Los Angeles.
 As President of NBC-TV from 1950, he gave birth to both the Today and Tonight shows, as well as the concept of the “spectacular” TV event, which exists today as the “special.”
 He is the father of actress Sigourney Weaver.
-He died March 15 2002 at the ripe old age of 93.
+He died March 15 2002 at the age of 93.